Chocolive24/SAE921-GRP4100-SFML-Template-main/README.md

 # Basics element requiered in the program :

-* Using SFML Frameworks, figure out an algorithm to make this picture from Vera Molnar
+* Using SFML Frameworks, figure out an algorithm to make this picture from Vera Molnar.
 * Each click on a mouse button redraw a new picture following the same principles.
 * https://canvas.sae.edu/courses/13839/files/851583/preview
 * https://canvas.sae.edu/courses/13839/files/851582/preview

+# Learning Objectives:

+* Create algorithms for specific tasks.